 Introductory or undergraduate courses in statistics and research.
 Unencumbered license to practice as a Registered Nurse in Massachusetts GRE scores are not required for admission Bridge Program.
 B.A. or B.S. degree in non-nursing discipline.
 Introductory or undergraduate courses in statistics and research.
 Unencumbered license to practice as a Registered Nurse in Massachusetts.
 GRE scores are not required for admission RN- to- MS Fast Track Associate of Science Degree in Nursing or Diploma in Nursing.
 Unencumbered license to practice as a Registered Nurse in Massachusetts.
-GRE scores are not required for admission This program is fully accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036 MASTER OF SCIENCE IN NURSING PROGRAM OF STUDIES-NURSE EDUCATOR SPECIALTYTRACK TRADITIONAL ENTRY (For students with a B.S. degree in Nursing) Traditional Entry Required Courses for the Master of Science Degree in Nursing Education Program of Study Professional Core NU908 Professional Role Development (3 credits) NU920 Conceptual Foundations of Nursing (3 credits) NU925 Research for Evidence-Based Practice (3 credits) NU951 Administration and Leadership (3 credits) Interdisciplinary Courses NU930 Social Policy and the Economics of the Health Care Delivery Svstem (3 credits) NU946 Biostatistics (3 credits) Specialty Courses in Education NU937 Advanced Health Assessment (3 credits) NU938 Advanced Concepts in Physiology and Pathophysiology (3 credits) $^{\star}$ NU939 Advanced Concepts in Pharmacology (3 credits) NU942 Teaching & Learning in the Age of Technology (4 credits) NU943 Practicum in Teaching & Learning (5 credits) \Courses offered in the blended-learning format.
-Program of Studies for Master of Science Degree in Nursing: Nurse Educator SpecialtyTrack Bridge Program This program provides Registered Nurses, who hold a B.A.or B.S.in a discipline other than Nursing, with the opportunity to enter and complete the Master of Science in Nursing program at Worcester State University.
-The program prepares Bridge students for M.S. level work by assuring that they have achieved the educational outcomes of the B.S. in Nursing Program.
-Bridge Core NU 900 Individual Assessment (1 credit)\ NU 901 Community Health and Health Policy (3 credits)\ NU 902 Transition to Advanced Nursing (3 credits)\ Bridge Program Required Courses for the Master of Science in Nursing - Nurse Educator Program of Study Bridge Core These courses do not have to be completed before enrolling in Professional Core or Interdisciplinary courses.
-NU900 Individual Assessment (1 credit)\ NU901 Community Health and Health Policy (3 credits)\ NU902 Transition to Advanced Nursing (3 credits)\ Professional Core NU908 Professional Role Development (3 credits) NU920 Conceptual Foundations of Nursing (3 credits) NU925 Research for Evidence-Based Practice (3 credits) NU951 Nursing Leadership and Administration (3 credits) Interdisciplinary Courses NU930 S Social Policy , and the Economic s of the Health Care Delivery S vstem ( 3 credits) NU946 Biostatistics (3 credits) Specialty Courses in Education NU937 Advanced Health Assessment (3 credits) NU938 Advanced Concepts in Physiology and Pathophysiology (3 credits) NU939 Advanced Concepts in Pharmacology (3 credits) NU942 Teaching & Learning in the Age of Technology (4 credits) NU943 Practicum in Teaching & Learning (5 credits) \Courses offered in the blended-learning format. \ These courses do not have to be completed before enrolling in Professional Core or Interdisciplinary Courses.
+GRE scores are not required for admission This program is fully accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036 MSN Nurse Education Specialty Track -- Traditional Entry (For students with a B.S. degree in Nursing) Required Courses Professional Core NU908 Professional Role Development: Philosophical & Curricular Development in Nursing Education (3 credits) NU920 Conceptual Foundations of Nursing (3 credits) NU925 Research for Evidence-Based Practice (3 credits) NU951 Administration and Leadership (3 credits) Interdisciplinary Courses NU930 Social Policy and the Economics of the Health Car re Delivery Sy vstem (3 credits) NU946 Biostatistics (3 credits) Specialty Courses in Education NU937 Advanced Health Assessment (3 credits) NU938 $Advanced\ Concepts\ in\ Physiology\ and\ Pathophysiology\ (3\ credits)^$ NU939 Advanced Concepts in Pharmacology (3 credits) NU942 Teaching & Learning in the Age of Technology (4 credits) NU943 Practicum in Teaching & Learning (5 credits) \Courses offered in the blended-learning format.
+MSN Nurse Education Specialty Track - Bridge Program (For registered nurses, who hold a B.A. or B.S.in a discipline other than Nursing, with the opportunity to enter and complete the Master of Science in Nursing program at Worcester State University.
+The program prepares Bridge students for M.S. level work by assuring that they have achieved the educational outcomes of the B.S.in Nursing Program.)
+Bridge Core NU 900 Individual Assessment (1 credit)\ NU 901 Community Health and Health Policy(3 credits)\ NU 902 Transition to Advanced Nursing (3 credits)\ Professional Core NU925 NU908 Professional Role Development: Philosophical & Curricular Development in Nursing Education (3 credits) NU920 Conceptual Foundations of Nursing (3 credits) NU951 Nursing Leadership and Administration (3 credits)\ Research for Evidence-Based Practice (3 credits)\ Interdisciplinary Courses NU930 Social Policy and the Economics of the Health Care Delivery System (3 credits) NU946 Biostatistics (3 credits) Specialty Courses in Education NU937 Advanced Health Assessment (3 credits) NU938 Advanced Concepts in Physiology and Pathophysiology (3 credits) NU939 Advanced Concepts in Pharmacology (3 credits) NU942 Teaching & Learning in the Age of Technology (4 credits) NU943 Practicum in Teaching & Learning (5 credits) \Courses offered in the blended-learning format.
 Bridge students must: